anfal-va/microsoft-365-it-support-lab/README.md

 # Microsoft 365 Administration & IT Support Lab

-A hands-on Microsoft 365 Business Premium lab created to practice common L1 IT Support and Microsoft 365 administration tasks in a simulated business environment.
+A hands-on Microsoft 365 Business Premium lab built to practice common L1 IT Support and Microsoft 365 administration tasks in a small business-style environment.

 ## Overview

-This project simulates a small business Microsoft 365 environment and focuses on practical user, email, identity, device, and collaboration support tasks.
+I set up a Microsoft 365 environment with test users and worked through common support and administration scenarios involving user accounts, email, authentication, devices, and collaboration tools.

-The lab was built to understand how Microsoft 365 services work together and to practice basic troubleshooting workflows that can be relevant to an L1 IT Support role.
+The main focus was understanding where to check when a user or device has an issue and practicing the basic administrative actions used to resolve or investigate it.

 ## Environment